 Martin Grant designed sleepwear, and amenity kits are offered to customers traveling in First Class.
 This includes a unisex navy and black trim Qantas First pajamas that are 100 percent cotton with matching slippers.
 The amenity kit comes in the same navy hues and features a range of bespoke hydrating ASPAR by Aurora Spa products, travel socks, dental kit, earplugs, eye mask, and deodorant.

 While the food was very good, I was not overly impressed with the tastes nor presentation of the onboard meals created by Neil Perry.

-- Canapés: caviar tartlet with crème fraîche + sesame lavish with labne, carrot and dill
+- Caviar tartlet with crème fraîche + sesame lavish with labne, carrot and dill

 - Spicy lentil soup with herbed crème fraîche

-- Small plate: Qantas signature steak sandwich with tomato and chilli relish
+- Qantas signature steak sandwich with tomato and chilli relish

-- Main plate: Rockpool Bar & Grill style lamb rack with rosemary potatoes, peas and mustard
+- Rockpool Bar & Grill style lamb rack with rosemary potatoes, peas and mustard

 - Fresh fruit

 Qantas’ First Class A380 inflight entertainment system features a 17-inch touch screen, with noise-canceling headsets and on-demand control so you can watch what you want when you want with high-quality audio.
 The selection includes a wide range of movies, TV programs, CD albums, moving maps, interactive games, and a selection of radio channels.
-Personal telephones are also available in every seat, as well as the option to reply text message and 110v AC power outlets.
+Personal telephones are also available in every seat, with texting options and 110v AC power outlets.
 The fin tail camera also offers some fun moments.